 Why is Ramechhap a decent option for flights?

 We agree that taking a bus for almost 4 hours just to get a flight to Lukla is inconvenient for all the trekkers.
 However, it also has some perks compared to flights taken from Kathmandu.
-Firstly, the flight to Lukla from Ramechhap is only 15 minutes compared to the 45 minutes from Kathmandu.
+Firstly, the flight to Lukla from Ramechhap is only 15 minutes compared to 45 minutes from Kathmandu.

 If the weather condition is favorable, several flights can take off in a short amount of time.
 But in Kathmandu, all the international flights and many national flights have to take off and land at the same airport, making it very hard for the Lukla flight to get their turn.
 And, in most cases, the flights get delayed due to the heavy traffic.

 You might miss the window of the great weather to fly to Lukla.
 We want our guests to have the best chance to get to Lukla in favorable weather.
 Also, we want to start the trek as per the schedule.
-Hence, if we think about it, taking a flight from Ramechhap is not necessarily a terrible option but just a challenge towards a wonderful trek.
+Hence, if we think about it, taking a flight from Ramechhap is not necessarily a terrible option but just a challenge toward a wonderful trek.

 How long will these diversions to Ramechhap be taking place?